Kayvon Webster: College career

 Webster attended the University of South Florida, where he played college football for the South Florida Bulls football team from 2009 to 2012.
 He was a second-team All-Big East Conference selection in 2011.
-He graduated from South Florida with a bachelor's degree in health science in December 2012.
 In 2012, Webster racked up a career-high 81 tackles (61 solo) during his senior year with 3 forced fumbles.
-He left the program making 190 total tackles and was ranked 12th on the program's all-time list with 49 career games played.
+In four years at USF, Webster played in 49 games with 32 starts at cornerback, recording 190 tackles, 2 sacks, 3 interceptions, 15 pass deflections, 4 forced fumbles, and 2 fumble recoveries.
+He ranked 12th on the program's all-time list with his 49 career games played.

 In addition to football, Webster competed as a sprinter at USF, where he competed as a sophomore and junior.
-In 2010, he qualified for the BIG EAST Championships in the 100m and 200 meters.
+In 2010, he qualified for the BIG EAST Championships in the 100 m and 200 meters.
 He earned All-Big East honors after placing 3rd in the 4 × 100 m relay event at the BIG EAST Championships in a school record of 40.75 seconds.
 In 2011, he took fifth in the 60 meters at the BIG EAST Championships, with a time of 6.91 seconds.
 He was a member of the 4 × 100 m relay that placed 2nd at the BIG EAST Championships with a time of 40.77 seconds, nearly breaking the previous record.
 He recorded a career-best time of 6.83 seconds in the 60-meter dash at the BIG EAST Conference Championships.
 His personal-best time in the 100 meters came at the USF Collegiate Invitational in 2012, where he took silver with a time of 10.5 seconds.

+Webster graduated from South Florida with a bachelor's degree in health science in December 2012.